ORNL/cpp-proposals-pub/submdspan/submdspan.md

 However, not all layout mappings may support efficient slicing for all possible slice specifier combinations.
 Thus, we do *not* propose to add this customization point to the layout policy requirements.

-### Pure ADL vs CPO vs tag invoke
+### Pure ADL vs. CPO vs. tag invoke

-In this paper we propose to implement the customization point via pure ADL.
+In this paper we propose to implement the customization point via pure ADL (argument-dependent lookup), that is, by calling functions with particular reserved names unqualified.
 To evaluate whether there would be significant benefits of using customization point objects (CPOs) or a `tag_invoke` approach, we followed the discussion presented in P2279.

 But first we need to discuss the expected use case scenario.
 Most users will never call this customization point directly.
-Instead it is invoked via `std::submdspan`, which actually returns a multi dimensional array to the intended subset.
+Instead it is invoked via `std::submdspan`, which returns an mdspan viewing the subset of elements indicated by the caller's slice specifiers.
-The only place where users of C++ would call `submdspan_mapping` directly is when writing variants of something like `std::submdspan` for other data structures.
+The only place where users of C++ would call `submdspan_mapping` directly is when writing functions that behave analogously to `std::submdspan` for other data structures.
 For example a user may want to have a shared ownership variant of `mdspan`.
 However, in most cases where we have seen higher level data structures with multi-dimensional indexing, that higher level data structure actually contains an entire `mdspan` (or its predecessor `Kokkos::View` from the Kokkos library).